Download page Deploy Multiple Machine Agents From a Common Directory.

 Configure Each Remote Host to Start an Agent Instance

-On each Machine Agent host, specify the properties unique to that agent such as the runtime directory, application name, tier name, and node name.
+On each Machine Agent host, specify the properties unique to that agent such as: runtime directory, application name, tier name, and node name.
 To specify these properties, configure

 -D parameters in the startup script or on the command line.
 For example, the startup script on a remote host might include the following command:

-It is good practice to specify a unique runtime directory for each remote host, to ensure that log files for each agent instance get saved to a separate directory.
-The agent log directory is located under the agent runtime directory, which is specified using the
+You should specify a unique runtime directory for each remote host to ensure that log files for each agent instance are saved to a separate directory.
+The agent log directory is located under the agent runtime directory, which you specify in the

 -Dappdynamics.agent.runtime.dir system property.
 The log directory is directly under the runtime directory (

-You should specify the runtime directory as an absolute path in the startup script on the remote host, like this:
+Specify the runtime directory as an absolute path in the startup script on the remote host:

 - To change the log directory and file name from the default value, edit the file